Kiss It! The Gustav Klimt Trail in Vienna Austria

 Address: Upper Belvedere: Prinz-Eugen-Strasse 27, 1030 Vienna

 Pro tips: Hour long guided tours in English are available and there is an English audioguide.
 The Belvedere is with walking distance of the city center.
 Or you can take the U-Bahn to Sudtirolerplatz or the S-Bahn Station to Quartier Belvedere.

 The Burgtheater, affectionally known as the "Burg" to the Viennese, was inaugurated in 1741.
 It's considered one of the most important German speaking theaters in the world.
 In fact, three Mozart operas premiered here.
 The Burg was destroyed in air raid in 1945, but rebuilt in 1953-55.

-The Burg's claim to Klimt fame is four ceiling frescos created between 1886-88, next to works by Klimt's brother, Ernst Klimt, and the artist Franz Matsch.
+The Burg's claim to Klimt fame is four ceiling frescos created between 1886-88 for the grand staircase.
+They're next to works by Klimt's brother, Ernst Klimt, and artist Franz Matsch.
 Although earlier and more traditional Klimt paintings, they still presage his Secessionist phase.

 Sketches for Klimt’s frescos were discovered in the late 1990s in Burg's attic.
 They include the artist's only self-portrait.
 By his own admission, Klimt was "less interested in myself as a subject for painting than I am in other people, above all women.”

 The sketches are on display in a dedicated Klimt room.
 You don't have to watch a performance to enter the Burg.

 Visitors can learn more about the collection on a guided tour.
 There are daily tours at 3:00 pm that last 60-90 minutes.
 The English tour is only on the weekend.